How much protein should you eat?

 Unlike fat and carbohydrates, protein isn’t used as a primary energy source under normal circumstances.
 Instead, it is used to build and maintain muscle and to replenish the amino acid supply used to make enzymes, hormones, and other tissues in addition to muscle.

-For these reasons, we recommend eating a low-carbohydrate, high-fat diet that is moderate in protein.
+For adults with health issues that could benefit from it, we recommend eating a low-carbohydrate, high-fat diet that is moderate in protein.
 This goes for all levels of carb restriction.

-Although this is at least 50% higher than the minimum Recommended Daily Allowance (RDA) for protein of 0.8 g/kg of body weight, it is less than “high-protein” diets containing more than 2 g/kg of protein per day, an amount that is only beneficial when needs are truly increased, such as healing from major injury or surgery.9
+Although this is at least 50% higher than the minimum Recommended Daily Allowance (RDA) for protein of 0.8 g/kg of body weight, it is less than “high-protein” diets containing more than 2 g/kg of protein per day.
+These higher levels are likely only beneficial when needs are truly increased, such as healing from major injury or surgery, or for increasing muscle mass for competitive body building.3

 Videos about protein